artst7/HTML5-login-shortcut/README.md

 A simple custom extension to make login elements in HTML or React with quick commands.
 Made by ⭐artst.

-Got it, here’s a **clean README.md** you can copy directly into your project (no ChatGPT notes, just content).

 ````markdown
 # Auto UI Generator